evgenyneu/evgenii.com/app/blog/_posts/2014-05-04-google-plus-is-about-reciprocation.md

 ## Tips

-* Alternate business content with fun stuff.
+* Alternate business content with fun stuff (cats).
 If we posted just serious content many people would disconnect.
 * Some communities consider G+ posts with just a link and no text as spam.